Chart Color Schemes

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-The Inverell Surrounds - East SA2 had a median income among taxpayers of $39,684 and an average income of $45,631 in financial year 2022, according to the latest ATO data aggregated by AreaSearch.
-These figures are lower than those for Rest of NSW, which were $49,459 and $62,998 respectively.
-Based on Wage Price Index growth of 12.61% since financial year 2022, estimates suggest the median income would be approximately $44,688 and the average income would be around $51,385 by September 2025.
-The 2021 Census figures indicate that household, family, and personal incomes in Inverell Surrounds - East fall between the 3rd and 5th percentiles nationally.
-Income analysis shows that the largest segment comprises 28.5% earning $800-$1,499 weekly (1,502 residents), unlike metropolitan regions where $1,500-$2,999 dominates with 29.9%.
-While housing costs are modest, with 90.3% of income retained, the total disposable income ranks at just the 11th percentile nationally.
+The Inverell Surrounds - East SA2's median income among taxpayers was $39,684 in financial year 2022.
+The average income stood at $45,631 during the same period.
+This compares to figures for Rest of NSW which were $49,459 and $62,998 respectively.
+By September 2025, based on Wage Price Index growth of 12.61%, current estimates would be approximately $44,688 (median) and $51,385 (average).
+According to the 2021 Census, household, family and personal incomes in Inverell Surrounds - East all fell between the 3rd and 5th percentiles nationally.
+The largest income segment comprised 28.5% earning $800 - $1,499 weekly, with 1,502 residents falling into this bracket, unlike broader area trends where 29.9% earned within the $1,500 - $2,999 range.
+Housing costs were modest, with 90.3% of income retained, however total disposable income ranked at just the 11th percentile nationally.

 Frequently Asked Questions - Income